ed-kung/CSUN-Econ-433/labs/README.md

 ## Debug Checklist

 *"A computer is like a mischievous genie.
-It will always give you exactly what you ask for, but not always what you want."*
+It always gives you exactly what you ask for, but not always what you want."*

 If you run into an error in your code, check the following before asking me for help: